 The authors highlight that it may be too soon to crown the “optimal” distribution of training intensity.
-But if you were to put your money on one model, polarized training appears a strong alternative.
+But if you were to put your money on one model, polarised training appears a strong alternative.

-Good luck with your polarized training!
+Good luck with your polarised training!

 Why you should NOT close the book on HIIT and threshold training

 There is an inherent challenge with applying results from research papers to your own training.

 Research papers often won’t be able to accurately reproduce all variations of real-life training.

 For instance, one aspect of the above study was to contrast polarised training to threshold training.
 To do so, training plans used a strictly polarised and threshold training program.
 However, threshold training is often used alongside high-intensive and low-intensity training (a model called “pyramidal training”) (4).